milanwiedemann/phc-coding-club/resources/Sheet1.md

 What if you’re not interested in the magnitude of the values that are greater than 1, but simply want a vector of their positions?
-This is done using the **which()** function.
-This function takes a logical vector as its argument, and returns the positions of which elements are TRUE.
+This is done using the `which()` function.
+This function takes a logical vector as its argument, and returns the positions of which elements are `TRUE`.
 Let’s not use my_vector to illustrate this, because its positions and values are the same.

 ``` r
 my_fancy_vector <- c(4,2,0,6,9)